General theory of swimming in curved spacetimes: Prescription of the multipole moments

 \section{Prescription of the multipole moments}

-This section is devoted to introduce the core element of the covariant theory of swimming: the special manner to prescribe the multipole moments of the body.
+This section is devoted to introducing the core element of the covariant theory of swimming: the special manner to prescribe the multipole moments of the body.
 Considering equation (\ref{worldeq}) for the worldline of the center of mass of the body, we can see that all the information concerning its geometric shape and internal motions have to be fully encoded in the multipole moments.

-The most straightforward manner to prescribe the multipole moments, as noted by Dixon in his papers, is to translate the internal differential equations governing the substances compounding the body into equations relating the multipole moments.
+One manner to prescribe the multipole moments, as noted by Dixon in his papers, is to translate the internal differential equations governing the substances compounding the body into equations relating the multipole moments.
 For instance, Dixon discusses a reasonable definition for a rigid body in general relativity, where the components of the moments are assumed to be constant in a tetrad rotating in a way determined by the total spin of the body.
-In the general case, one could use the correspondence between the stress-energy tensor and the set of multipole moments, mentioned in item $(\text{iii})$ of section (\ref{sec:Dixon}), to translate the dynamical differential equations from one description to the other.
-Since we are going to this correspondence in this section, let us write it explicitly below.
-The (higher) multipole moments are given, for $n \ge 0$, by
+In the general case, one could use the correspondence between the stress-energy tensor and the set of multipole moments, mentioned in item $(iii)$ of section (\ref{sec:Dixon}), to translate the dynamical differential equations from one description to the other.
+Explicitly, the (higher) multipole moments are given, for $n \ge 0$, by

 where $\Upsilon$ and $\Pi$ are respectively given, for $n \ge 2$, by